mrsilver76/plex-autoshutdown/README.md

 - Ensure that “Wake the computer to run this task” is turned off.
 - Click on “OK”.

+> :warning: If you run the script too frequently then the server may turn off whilst you are picking something else to watch.

 ## Installation instructions (Linux)

 You need to set up a cron to run this task.
 These instructions assume that you want to turn your server off from between midnight and 5:45am.